protocol/research-website/content/authors/yiannis-psaras/_index.md

 ---
 # Display name
-name: Jeromy Johnson
+name: Yiannis Psaras

 # Username (this should match the folder name)
 authors:
-- jeromy-johnson
+- yiannis-psaras

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Engineer
+role: Research Advisor

 # Organizations/Affiliations
 organizations: